digbmc/wbbm/README.md

 ### To add a page

 To create a new page, you will have to create a new file in the site repository.
 For a page associated with the main WBBM site, create the new file in the site's root directory.
 For a page associated with a specific phase, create a new file in the corresponding folder.
-For now, the the folder for the current phase is called "2023-2026".
+For now, the folder for the current phase is called "2023-2026".

 The file should have YAML front matter similar to the following, which is from the current phase's "About" page:
 ```yaml